Sizchode/Data2060-Final-Project/README.md

 # AdaBoost Implementation for DATA 2060 Final Project from AI alchemist

-This repository contains the AI alchemist's investigation and implementation for Adaboost.
+This repository contains the AI alchemist's implementation for Adaboost.

 ## Project Overview
 AdaBoost, or Adaptive Boosting, is a machine learning ensemble technique that combines multiple "weak" classifiers to form a "strong" classifier.
 This project focuses on: